 This course is an introduction to the graduate study of engineering.
 Engineering mathematics and linear algebra, as needed for graduate study, will be covered.
 The Christian worldview and its perspective on advanced engineering will be examined through readings and reflections.
 An introduction to the topic of research and development will be provided.
-(3 units; Fall)
+A presentation requirement using the Assertion-Evidence approach will be introduced.
+(3 units; Fall/Spring)

 Clement, Larry W.

 This course gives detailed coverage to significant software development methodologies including traditional plan driven methods, lean methodologies and a particular emphasis on agile methods.
 Comparison and discussion of traditional and newer lightweight methods will be made throughout the course.
 The course may include one or more projects to gain experience practicing software development methods.
 (3 units; Fall)

 This course will engage the student in essential database topics.
 The course assumes a basic familiarity with relational databases and SQL.
 The course will advance the students knowledge and skills in areas like database systems, database design, concurrency control and transactions, advanced SQL techniques, and data warehouse design.
 (3 units; Spring)

 An in-depth look at software design.
 Study of design patterns, frameworks, and architectures.
 Survey of current middleware architectures.
 Component based design.
 Measurement theory and appropriate use of metrics in design.
 Designing for qualities such as performance, safety, security, reusability, reliability, etc. Measuring internal qualities and complexity of software.
 Evaluation and evolution of designs.
 Basics of software evolution, reengineering, and reverse engineering.
 Prerequisite: CSC527 (3 units; Spring)